Is Your Kennel Ready For Spring?

 These females are in anestrus (quiet ovary) for a reason, so what is it?
 One cause is resting or skipping heats.
-Our goal is to get the genetics out of them before they are 6 years old.
-You can’t do that breeding every other time and if you manage moms with vitamins and adequate diet there is no medical reason to rest them.
-Most breeders' report moms struggle with the resting breeding cycle and do better if reproduction was concentrated on when the moms are young rather than managing 7-8 year olds to have babies.
-From a veterinarian standpoint, I struggle with females that have been rested and now into anestrus as panicked owners worry about getting the genetics out.
+Our goal is to get the genetics out of them before they are 6-years-old.
+You can’t do that breeding every other time, and if you manage moms with vitamins and adequate diet, there is no medical reason to rest them.
+Most breeders' report moms struggle with the resting breeding cycle and do better if reproduction was concentrated on when the moms are young, rather than managing 7 to 8-year-olds to have babies.
+From a veterinarian standpoint, I struggle with females that have been rested and are now in anestrus, as panicked owners worry about getting the genetics out.

-Cats are more forgiving than dogs but dogs fill all their needs and when there is extra nutrition – they reproduce to use that nutrition.
-When a queen's diet is not adequate they often respond with small litters and first week kitten loss.
-When the diet is not adequate for reproduction in dogs it results in unpredictable or non-cycling females.
-This problem has been more common the past 10 years and unpredictable or delayed heats are often tolerated too much.
-Also common are females in heat but not all the way in and split heats when they come in, go out and back in again.
-All are undesirable and correctable with nutrition.
+Cats are more forgiving than dogs, but dogs fill all their needs.
+When there is extra nutrition, they reproduce to use that nutrition.
+When a queen's diet is not adequate, they often respond with small litters and first-week kitten loss.
+When the diet is not adequate for reproduction in dogs, it results in unpredictable or non-cycling females.
+This problem has been more common in the past 10 years, and unpredictable or delayed heats are often tolerated too much.
+It is also common for females to be halfway in heat or have split heats, where they come in, go out, and come back in.
+All of these situations are undesirable and correctable with nutrition.

-- In January - Evaluate the females in the kennel and see who is overdue for heat cycles.
-10 to 15% is common to be well over 8 months since they raised babies.
+- In January, evaluate the females in the kennel and see who is overdue for heat cycles.
+It is common to have 10 to 15% well over 8 months, since they raised babies.

-- More than a few females with this issue -- Evaluate your diet to see if that has changed.
+- If there are more than a few females with this issue, evaluate the diet to see if that has changed.
 Often we have not changed brand, but the diet was reformulated.
-If you are cycling normal and predictable every 6-7 months – diet is likely OK.
+If you are cycling normal and predictable every 6-7 months, diet is likely OK.

-- Females that are not cycling should always be placed on a daily vitamin – Doc Roy's Daily Care gives them the nutrients they need.
+- Females that are not cycling should always be placed on a daily vitamin.
+Doc Roy's Daily Care will give them the nutrients they need.
 Some females stop cycling if anything is deficient.
 We want to correct that before we try to trigger the ovary to cycle in February.
-Moms will want to start cycling mid February as day gets longer so support that effort.
+Moms will want to start cycling mid-February as day gets longer so support that effort.

-- Get males ready and adequate to cover females you have.
-Pen breeding – just running together letting something happen takes twice the male power as putting female in and removing after a tie.
+- Get males ready and adequate to cover the females you have.
+Pen breeding, just running together and letting something happen, takes twice the male power as putting female in and removing after a tie.
 Breed every other day while standing.